Ley789/SimpleRayTracer/Thesis/thesis.md

 While intersecting a primitive with a ray we know which normal vector function is needed to calculate the actual normal vector.
-This does not generally apply if we have a intersection point and a primitive because of the numerical error in the IEEE-754 double representation.
+This does not generally apply if we have a intersection point and a primitive because of the numerical error in the IEEE-754 double representation \cite{monn}.
 For example if we have a intersection point of a cone that is not represented mathematically correctly then we do not know if the point lies on the bot cap, top cap or at the cone without allowing some error.
 We solved this problem by exploiting the laziness property of Haskell.